 - Capital assets and related outstanding debt are maintained at the University System level or by the Financing Corporation, not at the Housing System level.
-As a result, these activities are not included in this financial report. - (2) Other than the lease payments described in (6) below, University Student Center revenues are not included within the System Revenues and do not secure any certificates secured under the Master Trust Agreement other than the allocable portion of the Series 2010A and Series 2019 Certificates. - (3) Auxiliary revenues and other income were adversely affected by the COVID-19 pandemic in fiscal years 2020 and 2021 (see "COVID-19 Disclosure").
-Simultaneously, the St. Petersburg Campus implemented cost-cutting measures to preserve essential liquidity and maintain lease payments. - (4) In fiscal year 2018, administrative overhead was adjusted to compensate for prior years' overbilling of pass-through charges related to the meal plan.
-Meal plan sales are made on behalf of the dining services provider.
-The University collects the revenues from students and transfers it back to the dining services provider.
-These transfers were inadvertently charged overhead in prior years. - (5) The University Student Center makes lease payments to USFFC equal to 100% of outstanding debt service allocable to the Student Center portion of the facility.
+As a result, these activities are not included in this financial report. - (2) Other than the lease payments described in (6) below, University Student Center revenues are not included within the System Revenues and do not secure any certificates secured under the Master Trust Agreement other than the allocable portion of the Series 2010A and Series 2019 Certificates. - (3) Auxiliary revenues and other income were adversely affected by the COVID-19 pandemic in fiscal years 2020 and 2021.
+Simultaneously, the St. Petersburg Campus implemented cost-cutting measures to preserve essential liquidity and maintain lease payments. - (4) In fiscal year 2021, the St. Petersburg campus changed their dining services provider and the structure of related revenue collections.
+Previously, revenues were collected by St. Petersburg campus and transferred back to the dining services provider as a direct operating expense.
+Beginning in fiscal year 2021, the St. Petersburg campus collects only the net commissions earned on sales, if any, and does not record the gross meal plan sales revenue and related transfer to the dining service provider. - (5) In fiscal year 2018, administrative overhead was adjusted to reimburse for prior years' overbilling that occurred in error. - (6) The University Student Center makes lease payments to USFFC equal to 100% of outstanding debt service allocable to the Student Center portion of the facility.
 In fiscal year 2020, USF St. Petersburg transferred an additional \$800,000 to USFFC as an equity contribution towards construction of the dining hall within the new housing facility, Osprey Suites.
 The decrease in the transfer in fiscal year 2021 is due to a debt refunding resulting in lower debt service costs, as well as to USFFC waiving approximately \$20,000 of lease payments for management fees.
+These fees and contributions were reinstated in fiscal year 2022; however, the total transfer decreased due to excess funds remaining from the fiscal year 2020 refunding.